rishuvgorka/crew/README.md

 This repository contains a system to automate the generation of crew duty rosters for train operations for Line 7 (Pink Line) of Delhi Metro Rail Corporation.
 It uses mathematical modeling, preprocessing of operational data, and optimization algorithms to significantly reduce the time and effort required in manual crew scheduling.

 ## 📌 Project Overview
+This system automates the complex process of crew scheduling for railway operations by:
+- Processing timetable data into service segments
+- Generating valid duty combinations that comply with operational rules
+- Optimizing crew assignments using mathematical programming

-The goal is to allocate train services to crew members while satisfying several operational constraints such as:
+- Producing comprehensive rosters and trip charts While satisfying several operational constraints such as:
 - Jurisdiction restrictions
 - Step-back train logic
 - Sign-on/off times and crew change rules